FelipeJAguiar/health_insurance/README.md

 # Solution Strategy

+ ### What is the solution?
+ Ranking customers by the car insurance propensity purchase.

+ ### How to provide the solution?
+ Making available a Google Sheets spreadsheet, that rank and show customers by propensity purchase.

+### Strategy to solve this challenge was:

-The method used to base the solution project was CRISP cicle, adopting some steps (Strategy to solve) to it.
+The method used to base the solution project was CRISP cicle, adopting some steps to it.
 Below an image representing CRISP and steps defined.

 <img src="https://raw.githubusercontent.com/felipejaguiar/health_insurance/main/image/fluxogram.png" width="380" height="400" alt="logo" style="zoom:80%;" />

-Fonte: Autor, 2022.
+Font: Author, 2022.

-My strategy to solve this challenge was:
+Steps explained:

 1️⃣ Data Description: Analyse descriptive statistic, data types, NA values, null values, dataset dimensions and others data attributes;